M0REKZ/SyobonKZ/README.md

 * SDL_ttf 1.2
 * SDL_gfx (dont confuse with SDL***2***_gfx)

+Optionally (and depending on your target platform) you may choose to use SDL3 instead:

+* SDL3
+* SDL3_image
+* SDL3_mixer
+* SDL3_ttf
+* SDL3_gfx

-For convenience, the SDL 1.2 extensions are included as submodules in this repository, you can include them when cloning by doing:
+For convenience, the SDL 1.2 extensions and SDL3_gfx (dont confuse again) are included as submodules in this repository, you can include them when cloning by doing:
 ```
 git clone --recursive https://github.com/M0REKZ/SyobonKZ.git
 ```